SixLabors/docs/articles/imagesharp.web/imagecaches.md

 ```

 Cached objects use the hashed request key as the object key, and the response metadata needed by the middleware is stored with the object.

+## Practical Guidance

+Treat the cache as derived output.
+It should be safe to clear and rebuild, but it must be separate from source storage so cleanup jobs cannot delete originals.
+In single-instance deployments a physical cache may be enough; in multi-instance deployments, use shared storage when all instances should reuse the same processed variants.

+Cache lifetime has two audiences.
+Browser lifetime controls how long clients may reuse a response without coming back.
+Backend cache lifetime controls how long the server trusts a generated variant before checking source freshness.
+Those values should match source update frequency, CDN behavior, and the cost of regeneration.

+If you customize cache keys, include every output-affecting request detail.
+Host, tenant, preset expansion, command values, and source path can all matter depending on the application.
+Monitor cache growth when public URLs expose many dimensions or quality values, because variant counts can grow faster than source image counts.

 ## Related Topics